SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table.rst

    * - Parameter
      - Description
    * - ``OR REPLACE``
-     - Create a new table, and overwrite any existing table by the same name.
+     - Creates a new tables and overwrites any existing table by the same name.
 Does not return an error if the table already exists. ``CREATE OR REPLACE`` does not check the table contents or structure, only the table name.
    * - ``schema_name``
      - The name of the schema in which to create the table.
    * - ``table_name``